REVANTH1205/REVANTH1205/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nrevanth1205@gmail.com](mailto:nrevanth1205@gmail.com)
 * 🧠  I'm learning DevOps , Full-Stack
-* 🤝  I'm open to collaborating on Full-stack , Flutter developers
+* 🤝  I'm open to collaborating on Full-stack , Flutter Projects

 ### Skills